 By Chuck Woodbury

-I’ve been a member of Harvest Hosts for at least 10 years and try to take advantage of the membership as often as possible.
-In a day and age when RVers are squeezed into RV parks like sardines, and popular public campgrounds are often booked solid, the idea of staying alone or with only a handful of others for free on a farm or alongside a vineyard is incredibly appealing.
+I’ve been a member of Harvest Hosts for at least 12 years and try to take advantage of the membership as often as possible.
+In a day and age when RVers are squeezed into RV parks like sardines, and popular public campgrounds are increasingly booked solid, the idea of staying alone or with only a handful of others for free on a farm or alongside a vineyard is incredibly appealing.

 I was inspired to write this after seeing this photo taken by a Harvest Host member that was chosen as the “Member Photo of the Month.”
 To me, this is pretty much heaven on Earth.
 It looks so peaceful!